What did you use to teach your child to read?

 3. It was uber-cheap, but I felt it was as high quality as anything I could have purchased

 I did the first two sets of I See Sam first (free ones to print/use).
 We loved those books and got a great start.
+The "Getting Started" link from this page has "how to" information, including talking about a notched card to use initially.
+There is lots of good information on that site.

 Then I taught the phonograms in a multisensory way using this free program to do it well--it includes K-2nd reading and spelling (orton-gillingham style, so like AAS).
 I used it to teach the phonograms up front though--concentrating on reading first and then going back for spelling after we were reading well.